wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 [theme](https://github.com/arduino/Arduino/tree/master/build/shared/lib/theme)

-to your Sketchbook folder, and modify to suit.
+to a directory named `theme` in your `Sketchbook` folder, and modify to suit.

 If you have multiple themes, zip each one up without including creation of a directory (when it is unzipped, it will not create a